muchdogesec/awesome_threat_intel_blogs/README.md

 # Awesome Threat Intel Blogs

-A curated list of blogs posting threat intel we build for [Obstracts, the blog feed reader for cyber-security teams](https://www.obstracts.com/).
+A curated list of blogs posting threat intel.

+We built this during our research for [Obstracts, the blog feed reader for cyber-security teams](https://www.obstracts.com/).

 [You can find a copy of the following table in a GSheet here](https://docs.google.com/spreadsheets/d/11ebsrFeCaoSup9V3n01tGw4h8vmlVhyQz0kn2EVHM-M/edit?usp=sharing).